Projects & Studies

 |Drainage Area||Watershed Population||Open Stream Miles||Primary Streams|

 The Carpenters Bayou watershed is located in east Harris County.
 Carpenters Bayou flows southward from its headwaters just west of Lake Houston into the Houston Ship Channel.
 The bayou parallels the East Sam Houston Tollway and passes through Channelview.
 The watershed covers approximately 25 square miles, with Carpenters Bayou being the single primary stream.
 There are about 44 miles of open streams within the watershed, including the primary stream and tributary channels.
-The estimated population within the watershed is just over 38,000.
+Based on the 2010 U.S. Census, the estimated population of the Carpenters Bayou watershed is 57,249.

 Under existing development conditions, the floodplain is not very extensive along Carpenters Bayou.
 The lower end of Carpenters Bayou is tidally influenced and therefore vulnerable to storm surge flooding.